 Name and telephone number of a potential service provider, if known

-VR staff then emails all the requests to vr.mapsinquiry_blindservices@twc.state.tx and adds "Vision Therapy Approval" to the subject line.
+VR staff then emails all the requests to vr.mapsinquiry_blindservices@twc.state.tx and adds "Vision Therapy Consultation" to the subject line.

 For more information on vision therapy, refer to C-703-26 Rehabilitative Therapies and CDR C2: Blind and Visual Impairments.